So….could this be the big one?

 24 hours earlier….

 Excitement started to build once I found out I would be introduced to cross-border flight procedures.
-My flight instructor at the university I attended at the time, was going to take a couple of h
+My flight instructor at the university I attended at the time, was going to take a couple of his s

 So, here in Ontario, we are just 5 degrees away from breaching the 0C temperature threshold.
 It has been what, 4 to 5 weeks since we were above that level?
 While I will say most anything to massage my state of denial, it’s way past the time when a man’s (or woman’s) heart turns to that old standby…envisioning being on the open road on two wheels.